rancher/docs/versioned_docs/version-2.5/v2.5/en/logging/taints-tolerations/taints-tolerations.md

 weight: 6
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 "Tainting" a Kubernetes node causes pods to repel running on that node.

 Unless the pods have a `toleration` for that node's taint, they will run on other nodes in the cluster.

 [Taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) can work in conjunction with the `nodeSelector` [field](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) within the `PodSpec`, which enables the *opposite* effect of a taint.

 Using `nodeSelector` gives pods an affinity towards certain nodes.